Seamus Woods

-Seamus Woods commanded a division of the Irish Republican Army during a period of intense conflict and was a senior leader of the newly formed Irish Free State army.
+Seamus Woods commanded a division of the Irish Republican Army (IRA) during a period of intense conflict and was a senior leader of the newly formed Irish Free State army.

 Northern IRA leadership

 Seamus Woods was born in Ballyhornan, County Down, in modern-day Northern Ireland, and prior to becoming active in Irish Republicanism was trained in accounting.
-Woods became a senior member of the Belfast Brigade of the Irish Republican Army (IRA) during the Irish War of Independence (1919–1922), commanded a IRA Division during a critical period of warfare and rose to a senior Commander position in the newly formed Irish Free State Army.
+Woods became a senior member of the Belfast Brigade of the IRA during the Irish War of Independence (1919–1922), commanded a IRA Division during a critical period of warfare and rose to a senior Commander position in the newly formed Irish Free State Army.
 In 1920 Seamus Woods was already in a leadership role as a Captain in the "radical" B Company of the Belfast Brigade.
-On April 5, 1920 Woods led the IRA units that successfully burned the Customs House and two Income Tax offices in Belfast.
+On 5 April 1920 Woods led the IRA units that successfully burned the contents of the Belfast Customs House and two Income Tax offices.

 Seamus Woods claimed to have taken part in a number of attacks against British forces that resulted in the deaths of seven policemen in 1921.
 In 1921 Woods and Roger McCorley were leaders of a very active IRA Active Service Unit in Belfast (consisted of 32 men) which targeted the Royal Irish Constabulary (RIC) - Auxiliaries and Black and Tans.
 On 26 January 1921, Woods and McCorley, were involved in the fatal shooting of three Auxiliary Division officers in their beds at the Railway View hotel in central Belfast.
 On 23 April 1921 Woods and McCorley attacked and killed two Auxiliaries near Donegal Place in central Belfast.
 Woods served as a liaison officer to British forces during the truce which ended the Irish War of Independence.

 In March 1922 Seamus Woods was appointed Officer Commanding (O/C) of the Third Northern Division of the IRA, which saw much action in Belfast and east Ulster.
-Woods had replaced Joe McKelvey who had been removed from his leadership position by the IRAs General Headquarters (GHQ) due to his opposition to the Anglo-Irish Treaty of 1921 (McKelvey was executed by Free State forces on December 8, 1922).
+Woods had replaced Joe McKelvey who had been removed from his leadership position by the IRAs General Headquarters (GHQ) due to his opposition to the Anglo-Irish Treaty of 1921 (McKelvey was executed by Free State forces on 8 December 1922).
 In March 1922 the O/C of the IRAs Second Northern Division Charlie Daly (who was also anti Treaty) was also dismissed by the GHQ.
 Daly was also executed by Free State forces (14 March 1923).